 “It’s daunting,” he adds.
 “But it’s a good kind of daunting.”

-And then there’s the fact that aside from being part one of the most epic annual arts events in the world, you’re also in Edinburgh, a city rich in culture and history.
-It’s home to the Scottish Parliment, along with the National Museum of Scotland, the National Library of Scotland, and the Scottish National Gallery.
+And then there’s the fact — aside from attending on of the most epic annual arts events that can be reached with cheap plane tickets, you’re also in Edinburgh, a city rich in culture and history.
+It’s home to the Scottish Parliament, the National Museum of Scotland, the National Library of Scotland, and the Scottish National Gallery.
 Oh, it also has a freaking castle!

 “It’s a fantastic city in its own right,” Jack says.
 “I feel like I’m seeing Edinburgh plus.”

 Have you ever been to Edinburgh during the Edinburgh Festival?
 Maybe it was an impromptu trip?
 Tell us about it in the comments section below?